jeffThompson/PhysicalComputing/Week03_Buttons/Demos/00-SingleButton.md

   led.value = button.value
 ```

 Great, but backwards from what we'd expect.
-That's because, as discussed above, the button will read `False` when pressed and `True` when not!
+That's because (as discussed above) the button will read `False` when pressed and `True` when not!
 To fix this, we need an if-statement:

 ```python
 while True: